Topps baseball card products: Topps Heritage / Bowman Heritage / Allen & Ginter

-The Bowman Heritage brand was retired after the 2007 release, replaced by the much more popular and emerging Allen & Ginter brand that captivated collectors with its 2006 debut.
+The Bowman Heritage brand was retired after the 2007 release, replaced by the much more popular Allen & Ginter brand that captivated collectors with its 2006 debut.
 In 2019, Bowman Heritage returned as an online-only exclusive product using the 1953 Bowman design.
 Topps Heritage became a baseball exclusive brand in 2007 where it is still an active brand to this day.
 It is widely considered to be one of the most popular perennial preseason baseball card release.

 Topps T206

-The T206 name (originally issued in 1909-11 by the American Tobacco Company) has been revived by Topps (under the "Topps 206" brand) a total three times, the first in 2002 with a second revival in 2010.
+The T206 name (originally issued in 1909–11 by the American Tobacco Company) has been revived by Topps (under the "Topps 206" brand) a total three times, the first in 2002 with a second revival in 2010.
 Again in 2020, the company released a new collection divided into five different series, with the first (50 cards) being released in May 2020.
 The collection, named "Topps 206", include players from both, Major and Minor League.
 The 5th series was released in September 2020.

 The T206 Honus Wagner card was reissued by Topps in 2002, with variations on its background color.
 The card was printed with the original orange color of 1909 (#179), and also in blue (#307) and red (#456).
 In 2020, a new Honus Wagner card was issued by the company (#45) as part of the second wave (of 5) released that year.